 Options three and four are a bit better, however.
 They're more creative but still easy to remember, and they give you an idea of what to expect from the site.
-While these aren't the most unique brand names you could come up with, they satisfy all the necessary criteria.
+While these aren't the most unique business names you could come up with, they satisfy all the necessary criteria.

-Even once you know what to look for, however, coming up with lots of brand name ideas to try out can be a challenge.
+Even once you know what to look for, however, coming up with lots of business name ideas to try out can be a challenge.
 With that in mind, let's introduce a couple of tools that can help you during the brainstorming process.

-The tools we're going to discuss in this section can help you come up with a broad range of brand name selections.
+The tools we're going to discuss in this section can help you come up with a broad range of name selections.
 Not all the options they show you will be fully relevant, of course, which means you'll still need to be picky (and keep the above considerations in mind).
 Still, these generators are a perfect way to get started.

 Shopify's Business Name Generator is a simple tool that takes one or more keywords and generates names based on them.
 For example, here's what you get if you input the keyword “kitchen”:

-As you can see, Shopify adheres to our two-word-max brand name recommendation.
+As you can see, Shopify adheres to our two-word-max business name recommendation.
 The combinations may seem a bit random, but that's deliberate.
-The main purpose a tool like this is to help you get the creative juices flowing.
+The main purpose of a tool like this is to help you get the creative juices flowing.
 While you may not use any of these exact suggestions, chances are one or more of the combinations will give you some great ideas.

 Naturally, you can't just lift the logo ideas you see here.
 However, if you're more visually inclined, seeing brand name ideas alongside logo suggestions can be a much better way to come up with the perfect fit for your site.

 There are a lot of iconic brand names in the world of business.
 Words like Google, Facebook, and Apple don't mean much on their own, but they're unique and memorable names, which helps all three giants stand out.